 Most California family law courts have a department called Family Court Services.
-Family Court Services provides mediation services to help resolve disagreements between parents regarding custody and visitation and other issues concerning the children.
-Click here to find the Family Court Services program in your county.
+Family Court Services provides mediation services to help resolve disagreements between parents regarding custody, visitation, and other issues concerning children.

-Family Code Section 3170 requires the parties to attend mediation if there are contested issues pertaining to the children.
-In addition to mediation, some courts also require the parents to attend a pre-mediation or parenting class.
-Currently the parties who utilize the services of the mediators from Family Court Services do not have to pay for the mediators, although this was not always the case.
+Furthermore, Family Code Section 3170 requires parties to attend mediation if there are contested issues pertaining to children.
+In addition to mediation, some courts also require parents to attend a pre-mediation or parenting class.
+Currently, parties who utilize the services of mediators from Family Court Services do not have to pay; however, this was not always the case.

-The filing of a Request for Order (RFO) with the Family Law Court requesting custody and/or visitation orders or modification of an existing custody or visitation order is the “trigger” that allows a date for court mediation to be set.
+When a parent files a Request for Order (RFO) with the Family Law Court requesting custody and/or visitation orders or modification of an existing order, the court will set a mediation date.
 The purpose of mediation is to try and resolve the dispute before the matter goes in front of a judge for a formal hearing.
-If the parties cannot agree in mediation, the judge will make an order at a hearing.
+However, if the parties cannot agree in mediation, a judge will make an order at a hearing.

-In most courts, the mediator makes their recommendations to the judge about child custody, visitation and other issues pertaining to the children.
-If the parents are unable to reach a parenting plan agreement through mediation, the mediator will provide the court with their written recommendation and opinion.
-This recommendation will include a suggested parenting arrangement the mediator believes will be in the children’s best interest.
-Both parents will be given a copy of the recommendation.
-In the majority of cases, the judge will typically issue an order consistent with the mediator’s recommendation.
+In most courts, a mediator will make recommendations to the judge about child custody, visitation, and other issues pertaining to children.
+If the parents are unable to reach a parenting plan agreement through mediation, the mediator will provide the court their own written recommendation and opinion.
+This recommendation will include a suggested parenting arrangement the mediator believes to be in the children’s best interest.
+In the majority of cases, the judge will issue an order consistent with the mediator’s recommendation.
+Finally, both parents will be given a copy of the recommendation.

 Although less common, in some courts mediation is confidential and the mediator does NOT make a recommendation to the court.
-Mediation in counties that offer non-recommended mediation services have no effect on the judge’s final decision should the matter go to hearing,
+Mediation in these counties has no effect on the judge’s final decision, should the matter go to hearing.

 1. Initial Meeting with the Mediator

-During the initial meeting with the mediator, roles regarding all of the parties will be discussed.
-For example, the mediator will discuss how he/she will act as a neutral party in helping the parents resolve any issues they have regarding child custody and visitation.
-The mediator will likely inform the parties about the different discussion techniques he/she will use, and what will happen in the event the parties do not reach an agreement.
+During the initial meeting with the mediator, the group will discuss each of the party’s roles.
+For example, the mediator will describe how they will act as a neutral party helping the parents resolve issues of child custody and visitation.
+Then, the mediator will likely inform the parties about the different discussion techniques they will use.
+Plus, they will outline procedures in the event the parties do not reach an agreement.

 2. Identify Issues Regarding Child Custody

-Next, the mediator will discuss issues regarding child custody and visitation during the meeting.
-Contested issues have usually been outlined in either the moving or responsive paperwork filed with the court prior to the parties attending the mediation.
-During the mediation process, there may be other issues that one or both parties might want to bring up.
-The mediator will go over the issues and assign an allotted time in discussing each one.
-Each party will have a chance to express his/her concerns regarding each issue.
+Next, the mediator will identify the issues at hand.
+Usually, these contested issues have already been outlined in either the moving or responsive paperwork filed with the court prior to mediation.
+That said, during the mediation process, there may be other issues that the parties want to bring up.
+Whatever the case, the mediator will assign an allotted time to discuss each issue.
+At this time, each party can express his or her feelings about each concern.

 3. Discuss Child Custody Solutions

-After all the issues are laid out, the mediator will ask the parties how they would like to resolve each issue.
-Often the mediator speaks with each party privately, and then may bring the parties together for one final discussion.
-The mediator will not provide solutions directly on how to resolve the issues, but provide the parties with communication tools to do so amongst themselves.
+After laying out all the issues, the mediator will ask the parties how they would like to resolve them.
+Often, the mediator will speak with each party privately.
+Then, they will bring the parties together for one final discussion.
+However, the mediator will not provide direct solutions for resolving the issues.
+Instead, they will provide the parties the communication tools to do so themselves.

-As a parent, it is essential that you prepare for your child custody mediation session.
-Attend mediation with an open mind.
+As a parent, it is essential to prepare for your child custody mediation session.
+Also, attend mediation with an open mind.
 Do not go to mediation believing that there is only one solution to resolve your issues.
-Most importantly, make sure you listen to what the other parent has to say, especially his/her concerns.
-Come prepared with several options on how to resolve your issues.
+Instead, come prepared with several options!
+Most importantly, make sure to listen to the other parent and their concerns.
+In summary, be sure to bring the following items to your child custody mediation:

 What to Say in Custody Mediation

-Typically the parties meet with the mediator one-on-one.
-After this, there may be an opportunity for both parties to meet with the mediator together.
-Do not verbally attack the other parent during mediation.
+After meeting with the mediator one-on-one, both parties may meet with the mediator together.
+During this time, do not verbally attack the other parent.
 Doing so can create a hostile environment and lead to a breakdown in the discussion.
-Speak with words that reflect positive cooperation such as using the words “our child” vs “my child.”
-If you feel that you are becoming frustrated with the other parent, ask to take a break to recollect your thoughts and feelings.
+Instead, speak with words that reflect positive cooperation.
+For example, use the phrase “our child” instead of “my child”.
+Further, if you feel frustrated with the other parent, ask to take a break to recollect your thoughts and feelings.